Notice: The Eggplant is 2nd cousin to The Onion, containing info you’ll find nowhere else.

 The concept of “Standard of the Day” was invented by Tasmanian Aborigines looking for a way to carry embers from camp to camp for cooking during the middle Palaeolithic era.
 This did not save them from genocide.

 - Not Certified

 After bringing the Ten Commandments down from Mount Sinai, Moses kept mum about the fact they had not been certified “scientific” and “rigorous” by a Standards commission.

 - Eye for an Eye

-In addition to the frequently quoted Standard “an eye for an eye, tooth for a tooth,” the Hammurabi Code clearly warned “A Standard before breakfast makes Jack want to skip school.”
+In addition to the frequently quoted Standard “an eye for an eye, tooth for a tooth,” the Hammurabi Code clearly warned “A Standard before lunch makes Jack want to skip school.”

 Darwin proved that since an asparagus seed can float for 85 continuous days and an ocean current moves roughly 38 miles a day, that means an asparagus can sail 3,230 miles across the sea, and still germinate.
 Secretary of Education Betsy DeVos is working on what this means for 4th graders.

 The Library of Congress, holder of the Sigmund Freud Archives, offered a “No comment” response to rumors of discovery of a letter from Freud to the education editorial writer at the New York Times.
 “The fact that you are at all concerned with National Standards reveals your underlying insecurity as a regular guy and your dreams of having sex with 12-year-olds.”

 Ulu Burun……1316BC……copper ingots and pottery found in wreckage